-If you enjoyed the stories found in Warren's other books, "Art in Chocolate" or "Not Now, Katrin", you will love seeing how the characters continue their adventures!
+If you enjoyed the stories found in Warren's other books, "Art in Chocolate", "Not Now, Katrin", or "A Wrinkle in the Glass" you will love seeing how the characters continue their adventures!
 If you liked the recipes, you will love the recipe in the novel!

 This novel follows a visiting chef as they run the obstacle courses that make up today's university.
 Cooking, Crime, Romance, Travel, Business Intrigue, Comedy, Gender Diversity - there is something for everyone to enjoy in this saucy new novel.
 A humorous and steamy look behind the scenes of food services and campus life, which will leave you glued to the pages and reaching for a second bottle of wine!